Bunny Peekaboo DIY Treat Jars

 This post may contain Amazon or other affiliate links.
 As an Amazon affiliate I earn from qualifying purchases.
 My full disclosure policy can be found here.

 If you love budget decorating for the seasons, look no further than these Easter peekaboo treat containers!
-Crafted from food storage jars and dollar spot bunnies, they are an inexpensive solution to your Easter decor and make the cutest gifts too.
+Crafted from food storage jars and small bunnies, they are an inexpensive solution to your Easter decor and make the cutest gifts too.

 DIY Bunny Peekaboo Treat Jars